cpp-review-dune/hdnum/README.md

 Edit the file make.def in the top level directory to define your compiler command, compilation flags, linker flags, and flags related to the GNU multiprecision library.
 Compiler should be C++11 at least.
+Then e.g. in examples/num 0 type "make" to just make all programs that do not need GMP support.
+Write "make gmp" to build all programs needing GMP support and write "make all" to make them all.
+"make clean" removes all executables.

 Building the documentation
 --------------------------